cryptonative-ch/aqua-gitbook/README.md

 ---
 description: >-
-  "Aqua v2",  with the codename Aqua, is an open source protocol created, owned, maintained & hosted by dxDAO.
+  Aqua is an open IDO platform created, owned, maintained & hosted by dxDAO.
 ---